Light Shining in Buckinghamshire: Reception

-After the 2018 New York Theater Workshop performance, Jesse Green of The New York Times derided Light Shining in Buckinghamshire as "indulgent and leaden.
+After the 2018 New York Theater Workshop performance, Sara Holdren of The New York Times derided Light Shining in Buckinghamshire as "indulgent and leaden.
 However wonderful it may be to perform, it’s a hard slog to sit through."
 Describing the anticlimax as "true of history but taxing as dramaturgy", Green wrote that the audience simply sees "an endless cycle of betrayal and hardship."
 Green also said that the play's bleak vision is sometimes beautifully crystallized when coming from characters' interactions, but that the historical arguments often "aren't dramatized so much as transcribed".

 Sara Holdren wrote in Vulture that "Light Shining certainly contains striking moments and several strong performances [...] but something isn’t quite firing here."
 The play's 21 scenes, according to the critic, do not form a narrative but "provide a patchwork of characters and encounters [...]
 Chavkin and her actors have to struggle to get each new vignette started, like they’re hefting a great weight each time, then dropping it, then bending over to pick it up again."
 Holdren praised the mirror scene between Burrows and Spahr for strongly conveying the "physical concreteness of the revolutionary urge: the marvel of seeing oneself as whole and human for the first time.
 For me, this kind of sudden spinal tap into the startled, hopeful humanity of a pair of characters is infinitely more powerful than some of the production’s more confrontational scenes."
 However, Holdren wrote that the work feels very "sleepy".